Why You Should Rethink Email Attachments in Your Marketing

 Processing large amounts of data is time-consuming, meaning messages will take longer to send.
 Slow emails are frustrating for both senders and recipients.
 So, mass email services eliminate the problem by restricting attachments.

 So far we’ve talked about why attachments are restricted.
-But even if you come up with a way to send email attachments in bulk email, it’s still a bad idea.
+But even if you make proper email choices and decide to send email attachments in bulk email, it’s still a bad idea.

 Attachments in marketing emails can lead to: